but in the case you haven't - you're definitely in for a treat.

 but it is the only way I know how to work!

-of you collaborate to make sure there was a uniform look between the
+the two of you collaborate to make sure there was a uniform look between the

 adjoining spaces?